Understanding the Variables

 Plan G members earn retirement service credit for each payroll period of County employment during which a retirement contribution is made.
 Since years of service credit is one of the factors that determines the monthly allowance you receive when you retire, the more years of service credit you have, the higher your monthly retirement allowance will be.

 Service credit also affects the cost of your LACERA-administered retiree healthcare benefits.
-The County subsidizes retiree medical/dental insurance based on a member’s years of service credit; the more County service credit you have, the more the County pays toward your premiums.* (See Paying for Coverage.)
+The County subsidizes retiree medical/dental insurance based on a member’s years of service credit; the more County service credit you have, the more the County pays toward your premiums.* (Cost of Medical and Dental Plans.)

 *Certain exceptions apply.